 The top of the Azet is a pastoral grazing area and being France, I’m not sure if that means a number of monks are walking around or — yes, judging from the number of cow patties — it is a free-roaming area for cattle.
 We had to stop and pass carefully by two huge cows on our descent off Azet.

 At the bottom of the descent, one comes to Loudenville.
 We went around a pretty lake and made our way over to the base of the climb of the Peyresourde.
 This climb was used yesterday in the Tour de France.
 It was hot, while cold, ascending.
 At the top was the Trek Travel van where I pulled over to refill my two bottles — both empty.
-Ate some pretzels, energy bars, and found the super-secret stash of Snickers.
+I ate some pretzels, some energy bars, and found the super-secret stash of Snickers.
 Mmm, Snickers.

 Actually, the van had been at the top of Azet earlier but because of our bonus miles, we had missed it.
 But not now.